The Board: Neurogrid

 Recent breakthroughs in neuromorphic engineering make it possible to combine analog's parallel operation with digital's programmability, reaping the best of both worlds.

-Neurogrid simulates a million neurons connected by billions of synapses in real-time, rivaling Blue Gene's performance while consuming a 100,000 times less energy—five watts instead of a megawatt!
+Neurogrid simulates a million neurons connected by billions of synapses in real-time, rivaling a supercomputer while consuming a 100,000 times less energy—five watts instead of a megawatt!

 Neurogrid simulates six billion synapses connected in structured patterns, a choice motivated by neuroanatomical studies.
 Cortical axons synapse profusely in a local area, course along for a while, then do it again.
 Thus, nearby neurons receive inputs from largely the same axons, as expected from the contiguous (map-like) organization of cortical areas.
 Local wires running between neighboring silicon neurons emulate these patchy arbors using analog communication, invoking postsynaptic potentials within a programmable radius.
 A patch radius of 6 neurons lets a single softwired axon make a hundred synapses—increasing the total number of synaptic connections possible from 60 million to six billion.